robbert-vdh/yabridge/README.md

   updated once the plugin has finished loading since there's no way to tell that they have been updated by the plugin.
 Right now simply deactivating and reactivating the plugin will cause these labels to be updated.
-- Under Bitwig Studio, opening the editor for a plugin that perform IO while loading its editor may cause playback to pause briefly during that time.
-  Examples of plugins that do this include recent versions of Kontakt and the Spitfire plugins.
-This happens because Bitwig expects the plugins to be able to instantly report their editor size before actually opening the editor, but instead of doing so these plugins will instead perform a bunch of IO first and Bitwig will wait patiently for them to finish.
-It would be possible to modify yabridge to work around this limitation of Bitwig, but I'm very hesitant to add hacks to yabridge unless absolutely necessary.

 There are also some VST2.X extension features that have not been implemented yet because I haven't needed them myself.
 Let me know if you need any of these